Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

-Instead, early stopping is implemented as a strategy to halt the training process when the gap between training loss and validation loss begins to widen.
-The weights are then set to the values corresponding to the smallest gap, preventing the model from excessively memorizing the training data.
+Early stopping is implemented to halt the training process when the gap between training loss and validation loss widens.
+The parameters are then set to the values corresponding to the smallest gap, preventing the model from memorizing the training data excessively.
 This helps in improving the model's performance on unseen data.
-To incorporate early stopping, I include a call during the estimation process that stops the iteration and restores the best weights when the validation loss does not decrease for 5 consecutive epochs during cross-validation and for 10 consecutive epochs during the final estimation, where an epoch means one complete pass of the training dataset through the algorithm.
+To incorporate early stopping, a call is included during the estimation process that stops the iteration and restores the best parameters when the validation loss does not decrease for 5 consecutive epochs during cross-validation and for 10 consecutive epochs during the final estimation, where an epoch means one complete pass of the training dataset through the algorithm.